Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/bones.rst

    Cancelling the extrude action causes the newly created bones to snap back to the source position, (creating zero length bones).
-These will be removed when exiting Edit Mode, however they can cause confusion and it's unlikely you want to keep them.
+These will be removed when exiting Edit Mode, however, they can cause confusion and it's unlikely you want to keep them.
    If you realize the problem immediately undo the extrude action.